Amateur Radio - N8QQ

 Here’s a quick audio clip from 2002 recorded during a 40 meter QSO with Chris AI8W in Michigan while testing my radio’s compression setting.
 His call was AB8LR at the time.
 This was near the peak of solar cycle 23 and the entire eastern half of the United States would often sound local here in Cincinnati.

-I started in ham radio with the technician class license as N8MFG in 1990 and sometimes wish I would have kept that call.
-In 1991, I upgraded to the advanced class license (13 wpm code) and received the call KF8NU, a callsign nobody could remember and I couldn’t stand.
-A month later, I upgraded to the extra class license (20 wpm code) and opted to not go with an “AA” prefix call sign since all the short calls were gone for the 8 region.
+In 1990, I entered ham radio with the technician class license N8MFG using the Gordon West (WB6NOA) study cassettes from Radio Shack.
+In 1991, I upgraded to the advanced class license with 13 wpm code and got the standard issue call KF8NU, a call sign nobody could remember and I couldn’t stand.
+A month later, I upgraded to the extra class license with 20 wpm code, thanks to the Super Morse program on DOS.
 In 1996, I got the call N8QQ in the first wave of vanity call applications.
-I would have originally been licensed in 1979 had I stayed in my high school’s amateur radio club.
-But I didn’t have the patience or desire to learn morse code and quit after a month.
+My initials were available (W8BAM or K8BAM) and I probably should’ve gone for one of those instead.
+The funny thing is, I would’ve originally been licensed in 1979 had I stayed in my high school’s amateur radio club.
+They voted me president, quite arbitrarily, and then I quit after only a month!
+At that age, I didn’t have the patience to learn morse code.

 Weather Amateur Radio Network